 With the royal decision to detach New Hampshire from Massachusetts, the time seemed right to Robert Mason to try to enforce his family’s 60-year-old claim to the land.
 With visions of establishing himself a fiefdom, Mason named himself Lord Proprietor of New Hampshire.
 He then agreed to pay Cranfield a salary of 150 pounds to go to New Hampshire as governor.
 Mason also began demanding that the residents of the colony start paying him rent for their land.
 He agreed to send 20 percent of what he collected back to the king.

 The elected government of New Hampshire was dissolved and replaced by an appointed king’s governing council.
 This council first tried to buy off Cranfield by topping Mason’s bribe.
 It voted him a payment of 250 pounds.
 Cranfield agreed to the payment, but continued working with Mason.

 The governing council grew increasingly annoyed by Mason as he continued to assert that he owned all of New Hampshire.
 He also denied them trees for fuel and threatened to sell their property.
 The governing council outlawed his proceedings and almost everyone flat-out refused to pay him rents.

 Cranfield, too, started getting frustrated at the colonists’ unwillingness to pay.
 In Hampton, Edward Gove – a large landowner – boiled over.

-Edward Gove had a history of hotheadness,.
-He appeared in court to answer complaints about his foul language and accusing his neighbor of stealing.
+Edward Gove had a history of hotheadedness,.
+He appeared in court to answer complaints about his foul language and his accusation that his neighbor had stolen property.
 The time had come, Gove asserted, to defend the liberties of the colonists from Mason and Cranfield.

 Gove assembled a group of 12 men who, as he did, felt the time had come to revolt against Cranfield.
 The men armed themselves and rode horses from Exeter to Hampton, one man blowing a horn and the others calling for their neighbors to come out and join them in rising up against the tyranny.
 (Alcohol may have played a role in this endeavor.)